 Additionally, investors could also simply go on "investment strike" (Young, Schwartz, Banerjee, 2017).
 As stated before, not all enterprises and the economic activity are organised through private ownership but it nevertheless plays a major role.
 So if new laws would impide shareholders' power, or make them worry, they would probably reduce their investment which could have terrible consequences for production, employment, wages and even cause a recession.3 This is why states and public entities are constantly trying to attract investors; to keep their economies alive.
-But with investment depending on "shareholder's moods", it becomes very hard to implement environmentally friendly policies, if they imply state intervention and taxing otherwise profitable portions of the economy.
+But with investment depending on shareholder's' "moods", it becomes very hard to implement environmentally friendly policies, if they imply state intervention and taxing otherwise profitable portions of the economy.

-To conclude, we tried in this chapter to explain the reasons why the current economic system needs to grow: we talked more in detail about the pressure of the shareholders that ask for dividends and the competition between businesses to not get bought up.
-Although we didn't discuss it, the governments also play a role in pushing for economic growth.
+To conclude, we tried in this chapter to explain the reasons why the current economic system needs to grow, namely the pressure of the shareholders that ask for dividends, the banks that ask for interest, and the competition between businesses to not get bought up.
 We also tackled why this growth imperative is unsustainable and why we face several problems and obstacles when trying to keep the current capital market but simply regulating its effects on the environment.4